ipfs/js-ipfs/SPEC/FILES.md

 - `options` is an optional Object that might contain the following keys:
   - `parents` is a Boolean value to decide whether or not to make the parent directories if they don't exist  (default: false)
   - `format` is what type of nodes to write any newly created directories as (default: `dag-pb`)
-  - `hashAlg` is which algorithm to use when creating CIDs for newly created directories (default: `sha2-256`)
+  - `hashAlg` is which algorithm to use when creating CIDs for newly created directories (default: `sha2-256`) [The list of all possible values]( https://github.com/multiformats/js-multihash/blob/master/src/constants.js#L5-L343)
   - `flush` is a Boolean value to decide whether or not to immediately flush MFS changes to disk  (default: true)
 - `callback` is an optional function with the signature `function (error) {}`, where `error` may be an Error that occured if the operation was not successful